unlock-protocol/docs/docs/core-protocol/public-lock/minting-keys.md

 Contrary to the previous method, the granter can also customize the expiration of each membership minted using this mechanism, which makes it a convenient method to grant _previews_ or free trials.
 However, there again, it is critical to set the [key manager](/core-protocol/public-lock/access-control#keymanager) accordingly in order to avoid abuses.
 For example, if the contract allows for refunds upon cancellation, a malicious recipient of an airdropped key could then claim a refund if they have also been set as _key manager_.

-### Renewals and extensions

-When a Key is renewed, the Key's expiration date is extended so the Key is considered valid for a longer duration.
-No new keys or membership tokens are created upon renewals.

-For renewals and extensions, each NFT needs to be extended individually.
-However, they can be extended using different methods:

-- [`extend`](/core-protocol/smart-contracts-api/PublicLock#extend) where the sender of the transaction _pays_ for the extension, even if they are not the owner of the NFT itself.
-It is advised here again to carefuly consider the key manager.
-- [`renewMembershipFor`](/core-protocol/smart-contracts-api/PublicLock#renewmembershipfor) which can only be called for ERC20 locks where the owner has approved the renewals through an ERC20 approval as _their_ balance will be reduced.
-- [`grantKeyExtension`](/core-protocol/smart-contracts-api/PublicLock#grantkeyextension) which is similar to `grantKeys` and can only be called by lock managers or key granters.

 ### Protocol Fee

 As for version 13, the protocol includes a fee switch.
 The **fee is initially set to 0**.
 If the [DAO community](../../governance/unlock-dao.md) decides to change this, then a share of the payment will be sent to the Unlock contract on the chain on which the lock has been deployed.